 ARCHIVED: When attempting to install Symantec Endpoint Protection, why does my computer tell me to reboot after I've already rebooted?

-Warning: This document contains instructions for editing the registry.
+This contains instructions for editing the registry.
 If you make any error while editing the registry, you can potentially cause Windows to fail or be unable to boot, requiring you to reinstall Windows.
 Edit the registry at your own risk.
 Always back up the registry before making any changes.
 If you do not feel comfortable editing the registry, do not attempt these instructions.
 Instead, seek the help of a computing support provider.

 If you try to install Symantec Endpoint Protection on a computer with Windows 7 or Windows Vista (Home Premium or Ultimate) installed, you may receive a message saying: